cbteeple/pressure_controller_docs/docs/firmware/firmware_commands/fw_cmd_v2.md

 ||| #0 = input units: used for setting setpoints and loading trajectories (`int`)
 ||| #1 = output units: used for displaying data (`bool`)

+_NOTE: Units are converted at the command/output level.
+Pressures are always internally represented in psi regaurdless of what the units are set to._

 ## Safety Settings

 |Command|Arguments|Description